-While Original Medicare doesn’t generally cover dental care, there are some noteworthy exceptions.
+While original Medicare doesn’t generally cover dental care, there are some exceptions.
 If you need dental care because of an illness or injury that requires a hospital stay, your dental treatment may be covered.

-Some complicated dental procedures are also covered if they’re performed in a hospital, but whether they’re covered by Part A or Part B will be determined by who provides the service.
+- Some complicated dental procedures are also covered if they’re performed in a hospital, but whether they’re covered by Part A or Part B will be determined by whether you’re an inpatient or an outpatient.

-Medicare may also pay for your care if you need dental services because of oral cancer or another covered illness.
+- You may receive coverage f you need dental services because of oral cancer or another covered illness.

-Medicare Advantage plans, also known as Medicare Part C plans, are offered by private insurance companies that have been approved by Medicare.
-These plans are an alternative to Original Medicare.
-They often pay for services that aren’t covered by Original Medicare parts A and B.
+Medicare Advantage plans are offered by private insurance companies that have been approved by Medicare.
+These plans are an alternative to original Medicare and often pay for services that aren’t covered by parts A and B.

-For example, you may need to pay a monthly premium or a co-insurance payment, and you may need to see a dentist in the plan’s network if you want the service to be covered.
+With this type of plan, you may need to pay a monthly premium or a coinsurance payment.
+You also need to check if your dentist is in the plan’s network for the services to be covered.

-To determine if your current Medicare Part C plan includes dental coverage, you can talk to a representative from the insurer or read the details contained in the Evidence of Coverage (EOC) document you received when you enrolled in the plan.
+To determine if your current Medicare Part C plan covers dental, you can talk to a representative from the insurance company or read the details contained in the Evidence of Coverage (EOC) document you received when you enrolled in the plan.

 Depending on where you live, an annual dental cleaning and examination could cost between $75 to $200.
 That cost could be higher if you need a deep cleaning or X-rays.